 Torrey Pines State Natural Reserve Visitor Center

-We began our adventure by first touring the Torrey Pine Nature Center, which is located centrally in the park.
+We began our adventure by first touring the Torrey Pine Nature Center, located centrally in the park.

 You can not miss it if you are driving because this is where the parking lot is located.

-Outside the nature center, there is an interpretive native species garden that will provide you guidance and familiarity with several plant species that are found throughout the park.
+Outside the nature center, there is an interpretive native species garden that will provide you guidance and familiarity with several plant species found throughout the park.

 Walking the Trails

 There are several trails to explore here, but today we concentrated on the High Overlook Trail and the Parry Grove Trail.